SublimeText/Helium/README.md

-Helium package for Sublime Text 3
+Helium package for Sublime Text
 ===

-Helium is a package for Sublime Text 3, which provides in-editor code execution and autocomplete in interaction with Jupyter kernels.
+Helium is a package for Sublime Text, which provides in-editor code execution and autocomplete in interaction with Jupyter kernels.
 The concept of an editor extension communicating Jupyter kernels is inspired by @nteract's splendid Atom package [Hydrogen](https://github.com/nteract/Hydrogen).
-I want something like it in Sublime Text 3, too.
+I want something like it in Sublime Text, too.

 Any feedback is highly welcome.
 I hope this package will help your life with ST3!